Living with Cancer

 There is no fixing, no diagnosing, no leading as you are the expert in your experience.
 My role is that of a guide, knowing the territory, but not your personal map.

 I will gently guide you in terms of what you can notice appearing in your attention.
 Often this may have always been there, but now you see it in a different light, or it could be something you were unaware of.
 The meaning derived from this is personal to you.
-It can shine a light on unhelpful habits and ways of thinking.
-It can give permission to experience aspects of life in a new way.
+Mindfulness can shine a light on unhelpful habits and ways of thinking.
+Mindfulness can allow you to experience aspects of life in a new way.

 Sharing this experiential learning in a group setting can be immensely powerful and liberating – but you only ever share what you feel comfortable with, if at all.
-Simply listening, is still being part of the group – showing up.
+Simply coming to the sessions and listening is still being part of the group.